kinbod/fscrawler/README.md

 Also please be aware that reindex API is only available from elasticsearch 2.3.
 If you are running an older version you need first to upgrade elasticsearch.

+* As seen in the previous point, we now have 2 indices instead of a single one.
+Which means that `elasticsearch.index` setting has been removed to `elasticsearch.index_doc` and `elasticsearch.index_folder`.
+By default, it's set to the crawler name plus `_doc` and `_folder`.
+Note that the `upgrade` feature performs that change for you.

 # User Guide

 ## Getting Started